ishrak-imam/day-to-dusk/README.md

 ## Day to dusk
 This is a simple app to apply dust effect to property images using the [Replicate](https://replicate.com/).

 First upload and image which is stored in firebase, and an image url is retrieved.
-Some configurations from the user is taken and using rhe Replicate api the effects are applied.
+Some configurations from the user is taken and using the Replicate api the effects are applied.

 Input             |  Output
 :-------------------------:|:-------------------------: